rdpbecker/Timer/README.md

 There is a default configuration provided at `defaultConfig.json` in the root directory.
-This configuration shouldn't be changed manually, as it will be overwritten whenever it gets changes in the repository.
+This configuration shouldn't be changed manually, as it will be overwritten whenever it gets changed in the repository.
 To override this configuration globally (i.e. for all game/category pairs), you can use create a file called `config.json` in the root directory which overwrites the